Jennifer Saunders: Personal life

-Saunders married Adrian Edmondson on 11 May 1985, in Cheshire.
+Saunders, who grew up in nearby Acton Bridge, married Adrian Edmondson at Christ Church, Crowton, Cheshire on 11 May 1985.
+At the wedding were fellow Comic Strip members Rik Mayall (Edmonson's longtime comedy partner) and Robbie Coltrane, whom the vicar, Rev Austin Oates, much to his surprise, described as 'delightful and charming'.
+The reception was held at Jennifer's parents' home.
+Afterwards the couple visited Saint Lucia.

 They have three daughters: singer-songwriter Ella Edmondson (b.
 1986), actress Beattie Edmondson (b.
 1987), and actress Freya Edmondson (b.
 1990).
-She has five grandchildren.
+They together have five grandchildren.

 In July 2010, Saunders announced that she had been diagnosed with breast cancer the previous October, and was in remission following a lumpectomy, chemotherapy, and radiotherapy.

 Saunders published her autobiography, Bonkers: My Life in Laughs, in October 2013.

-She has volunteered for Dress for Success, a non-profit organisation which gives free clothes and advice about job interviews to women who are unemployed.
+She is a patron for Smart Works Charity, a non-profit organisation supporting unemployed women into work through clothing and coaching.

 Awards and recognition

 Along with Dawn French, Saunders declined an OBE in 2001.

 In 2003, she was listed in The Observer as one of the 50 funniest acts in British comedy.
 Saunders was placed 93rd out of E!'s 100 Sexiest British Stars.
 She also came 18th for Best British Role Models for teenage girls in Britain according to Good Housekeeping Magazine.

 Saunders was awarded an honorary doctorate by the University of Exeter in July 2007.
 In July 2011, she was awarded an honorary doctorate by Edge Hill University.

 In 2005, Saunders was named the fourth funniest woman in Britain in a poll of 4,000 women.
-To date, she has been nominated for and received many awards, including:
+She has been nominated for and received many awards, including: